gelumaxon/Gelu_Suggest/README.md

 ## Overview

-**BlockPerms**: The plugin consists of giving `/suggest` in game, filling in the fields to send the suggestion via webhook in the channel where the webhook bot was registered
+**Gelu_Suggest**: The plugin consists of giving `/suggest` in game, filling in the fields to send the suggestion via webhook in the channel where the webhook bot was registered

 **Gelumaxon Website:** https://github.com/gelumaxon